 Erie Insurance is a great option for people who can get it, as the rates the company offers are among the best available, and its customer service is widely praised.
-The only drawbacks of Erie's auto and home insurance to consider are whether the company provides coverage in your area and the company's relative lack of online tools.
+The only drawbacks of Erie's auto, renters and home insurance to consider are whether the company provides coverage in your area and the company's relative lack of online tools.

 Erie Insurance: Our Thoughts